About | Guidelines | Random Tables | Character Sheet

 Importing a character deletes the existing character.
 Export the current character first.

-Input Character Name to confirm deletion
+Input character Name to confirm deletion

 Notes